Let’s talk about gender equality. Globally, it can mean the difference between life and death.

-“As the ColMEL team, we use community dialogues, music, dance, and drama to sensitize our community and the neighbouring villages on GBV which has led to a lot of teenage pregnancies, early marriages, and school drop-outs.
+“As the ColMEL team, we use community dialogues, music, dance, and drama to sensitize our community and the neighbouring villages on GBV which has led to a lot of unwanted pregnancies, early marriages, and school drop-outs.

 I am now a change agent in my community.
 I also sensitize my friends about GBV whenever I go for a drink.
 They listen because they see the changes I made in my family.
 I call upon everyone to join hands with us just like ADRA has empowered us to end GBV.”